sensu/sensu-docs/content/sensu-go/5.18/reference/rbac.md

 See the [reference docs][16] for the corresponding [resource type][17] to create resource definitions.

+{{% notice protip %}}
-_**PRO TIP**: If you omit the `namespace` attribute from resource definitions, you can use the `senusctl create --namespace` flag to specify the namespace for a group of resources at the time of creation.
+**PRO TIP**: If you omit the `namespace` attribute from resource definitions, you can use the `senusctl create --namespace` flag to specify the namespace for a group of resources at the time of creation.
 This allows you to replicate resources across namespaces without manual editing.
-See the [sensuctl reference][36] for more information._
+See the [sensuctl reference](../../sensuctl/reference#create-resources-across-namespaces) for more information.
+{{% /notice %}}

 ### Namespace specification